zdravkov/kendo-docs/api/web/combobox.md

 ### select

-Selects the item provided as an argument and updates the value and text of the widget.
+Gets or sets the selected item.
+Slects the item provided as an argument and updates the value and text of the widget.

 #### Parameters